It’s Monday MEOWsings, and I gotta tell you life can just frankly be a BITCH. and we need to get in control or it’ll take control of us.

 With the excavator, we found the cover, well that is about half of it.
 Water was pouring in around it from the springs that run all through the hill upon which I live… Oh no, water problems, mud problems..
 I put in an order on Saturday morning for a new septic tank.

-Well, 20 loads of gravel later, and a whole host of digging, I now have indoor plumbing once again.
+Well, 20 loads of gravel later, and a whole host of digging, I now have indoor plumbing once again with the help of one of the top plumbing companies in Portland.
 Little do we know how we can’t live without it.
 I remember the days of an old out house some 50 years ago.
 That’s when this system was put in.
 It could have been worse, but I have to admit, it’s been a Fall From Hell.